 The DU-CU Access and Mobility Indication procedure is initiated by DU-CU ACCESS AND MOBILITY INDICATION message sent from the gNB-DU to the gNB-CU.

 If the DU-CU ACCESS AND MOBILITY INDICATION message contains the DL LBT Failure Information List IE, the gNB-CU shall take it into account for optimisation of mobility parameters.

+If the DU-CU ACCESS AND MOBILITY INDICATION message contains the LTM Wrong Beam Information List IE, the gNB-CU shall notify the relevant source gNB-DU(s) of LTM cell switch, the corresponding beam information.

 8.11.2.3 Abnormal Conditions